nathan130200/Expat/README.md

 After that, just get the library from the VCPKG folder or add the vcpkg folder to your `%PATH%` and the library will load without problems.
 (Already tested and working with Windows x86 and x64)

 There are no secrets at this point.

-Or...
-You can clone the repository from [libexpat](https://github.com/libexpat/libexpat) and compile manually to get the binaries.
-Or even if you prefer, there are already compiled releases ready for use! [https://github.com/libexpat/libexpat/releases/](https://github.com/libexpat/libexpat/releases/)
+- Also you can clone the repository from [libexpat](https://github.com/libexpat/libexpat) and compile manually to get the binaries.

+- Even better, there are already pre compiled releases ready for use! [https://github.com/libexpat/libexpat/releases/](https://github.com/libexpat/libexpat/releases/)